hashicorp/terraform-provider-tfe/website/docs/d/project.html.markdown

 * `id` - The project ID.
 * `workspace_ids` - IDs of the workspaces that are associated with the project.
 * `workspace_names` - Names of the workspaces that are associated with the project.
+* `effective_tags` - A map of key-value tags associated with the project.